genomicsclass/book/pages/bioc1_t_mult.md

 # Introduction

+In the previous section, we focused on a pair of genes to illustrate two aspects of variation.
+One of the genes appeared to have high between-mouse variation that was hidden in the act of pooling samples within strain.
+When strains were compared on the basis of the pooled data, there was an appearance of a significant strain effect for this gene ($$p < 10^{-6}$$), but when individual-level data were used to perform the comparison, the strain effect was found to be very weak at best ($$p = 0.089$$).
+The lesson is to recognize that the most scientifically compelling questions concern biological variation, which can only be directly measured with good experimental design.
+Accurate interpretation of origin and size of biological variation requires appropriate statistical analysis.

+In this section we will cover inference in the context of genome-scale experiments.
+There are several serious conceptual problems:

+- there are many tests, often at least one test for each one of tens of thousands of features
+- each feature (typically a gene) exhibits its own technical and biological variability
+- there may be unmeasured or unreported sources of biological variation (such as time of day)
+- many features are inherently interrelated, so the tests are not independent

-In this section we will cover inference in the context of genomics experiments.
-We apply some of the concepts we have covered in previous sections including t-tests and multiple comparisons; later we will compute standard deviation estimates from hierarchical models.
+We will apply some of the concepts we have covered in previous sections including t-tests and multiple comparisons; later we will compute standard deviation estimates from hierarchical models.

 We start by loading the pooling experiment data